 Anti-Niche: Rats Against Algorithms: How do indie print magazines fit into the contemporary online landscape?
 As the internet moves from broad information to niche, individually recommended feeds, print magazines provide a defiant new (or, rather, old) way to discover interests.
 Join Rat World in conversation with 5ever Press as they explore the ways indie print magazines are taking a stand against algorithmically-curated content feeds.

 Expensive Hobby on Distributing Independent Publications in Aotearoa: Expensive Hobby supports, distributes and promotes local publications from independent publishers in Aotearoa New Zealand.
 Collectively run by Katie Kerr (GLORIA Books), Samuel Walsh (Dead Bird Books) and Chris Holdaway (Compound Press), we supply high-quality publications from local independent publishers to bookstores, libraries and stockists around the motu.
 As well as our own titles, we distribute books from 5ever Books, ESRA, Hue & Cry, Mineral, The Physics Room, Titus Books, Anahera Press, Saufo’i Press and Tender Press.
-In this casual kōrero, Chris and Katie will explain why we started Expensive Hobby, how it works and answer questions on distributing independent books around Aotearoa.
-Over some snacks, we will share what we’ve learnt about distribution over the years from our collective experience with GLORIA Books, Compound Press and Expensive Hobby.

 Lawrence & Gibson: Writing is seen as a solitary art form, with visions of novelists hiding away in garrets with their thoughts.
 Lawrence & Gibson doesn't believe in any of that - for us, the publishing process is about collaboration.
 We look to find community in the writing, production, and distribution processes that underpin who we are and what we do.
 Community can't be forced but in this session, we'll talk about some of the things we've done over 18 years to ensure we've been motivated to keep going.